-Scroll down for our list of available courses
+Scroll down for our list of available courses, seminars and guest lectures

-Past and present Staff and Students of the Open University and all NHS Staff qualify for a 10% discount on all six, ten and sixteen week courses.
+Past and present Staff and Students of the Open University and NHS Staff qualify for a 10% discount on all four, six, ten, and twelve week courses.
 Click here to apply for your discount code.

 Four and Six Week Short Courses

 This intensive 4 week programme is designed for those who wish to take their academic writing to the advanced standard required at Masters' level.
 Practical sessions on scholarly writing will include syntax, synthesis, and style.
 Research methods, close reading of written and material evidence, methodologies and using theory is also included.
 Candidates’ level of grammar and punctuation will be individually reviewed.

 Starting with the basics this course gradually builds into a working knowledge of Ancient Greek.
 This course assumes no prior experience.
 Please see further course details for the recommended course book.

 This course is made up of 8 research seminars, spread over 12 months between October 2022 and September 2023.
 Each seminar will cover particular aspects of the skills required for scholarly research and writing at postgraduate level and beyond.
 As well as support and guidance from the seminar leader, there will be a peer mentoring scheme in which participants support each other, with additional group mentoring from scholars who themselves have experience of researching and writing extended assignments.
 To ensure that each participant is able to get the very best from the course, places are limited.